Aero-Arc/aero-arc-agent/README.md

 # Aero Arc Agent

-A lightweight edge-side agent that runs on a UAV’s companion computer and provides a reliable, backpressure-aware telemetry pipeline to the Aero Arc Relay.
+A lightweight edge-side agent that runs on a UAV’s companion computer and provides a durable, backpressure-aware telemetry pipeline to the Aero Arc Relay.

 The agent identifies the drone, registers with the relay, opens a bi-directional gRPC stream, and pushes telemetry frames with controlled flow — acting as the ingress point for drone data into modern cloud infrastructure.